 NX: Nearby lymph nodes cannot be assessed.

-N0: No spread to nearby lymph nodes.
+N0: The cancer has not spread to nearby lymph nodes.

 Tis, N0, M0

 T1, N0, M0